Last Updated on September 13, 2023

-For instance, if the bulk of old account receivables are linked to one customer, he/she is ruled out as credit risk.
+For instance, if the bulk of old account receivables is linked to one customer, he/she is ruled out as a credit risk.
 The business may decide to stop extending credit or even stop doing business with them altogether.

 An aging report can also be compared against an industry’s credit standards to determine whether the company is accumulating too much credit risk.